WebSockets & Subscriptions

 - Always call

-before closing connection - Node auto-cleans subscriptions on disconnect, but explicit cleanup is best practice
+eth_unsubscribebefore closing connection - Node auto-cleans subscriptions on disconnect, but explicit cleanup is best practice

 Replay & Gap Handling